Re-Elect Jennifer Pawlik

 Arizona residents want jobs where they can earn a competitive wage to keep up with the rising costs of healthcare, childcare, higher education and housing.
 They should not have to work multiple jobs just to make ends meet.

-During my time at the legislature, I have learned more about tax credits.
 I am in favor of tax credits that have positive impacts on the community.
 Angel Investments and the Qualified Facilities R & D tax credits have allowed local business in our district to expand.
 This has brought thousands of high-paying jobs and an incredible amount of capital improvements to our district.
 This encourages bright, young people to stay in Arizona rather than seeking employment elsewhere.

 I will fight to protect Arizonans’ access to quality, affordable health care—especially our most vulnerable.
 I will work to protect the right to basic coverage, like emergency services and maternity care.
 During the 54th Legislature, I supported a bill that protects individuals with pre-existing conditions.
 I also supported Association Health Plans as a cost-effective way for small businesses to provide health care coverage for their employees.